-I’ve been on a lot of motorcycle camping trips, both solo and with groups, and one thing I’ve noticed is that my eating habits take a dive while traveling.
+I’ve been on a lot of motorcycle camping trips, both solo and with groups, and one thing I’ve noticed on every trip is that my eating habits take a dive while traveling.

-When I first started motorcycle camping, I would take the easy route and resort to eating junk that was quick, easy and loaded with too many calories.
+When I first started motorcycle camping, I would take the easy route and resort to eating junk that was quick, easy, taste great, and loaded with too many calories.
 It’s much too easy to eat fast food, greasy spoons, and processed foods.
-While this might be ok for short trips of one or two nights, eating like that on an extended trip can take its toll on my health.
+This might be ok for short trips of one or two nights, eating like that on an extended trip can take its toll on my health.

 Avoid Gas Station Food

 If you’ve got a sweet tooth, grab a small bag of trail mix, or a small bar of dark chocolate.
-Dark chocolate has antioxidants and is a much better option than a regular candy bar.
+Dark chocolate is a nice thing it has antioxidants and is a much better option than a regular candy bar.
 Often you’ll find smaller pieces of chocolates or other candies at the cash register.
-Buy just one piece to satisfy your craving, instead of buying a whole candybar.
+Buy just one piece to satisfy your craving, instead of buying a whole candy bar.
 Plus, the last thing you want is a melted Snickers bar in your tank bag.

 Avoid the huge refrigerated wall of drinks.
-Stick with your plan of drinking only water during the day instead of sodas or energy drinks.
+Stick with your plan of drinking only water during the motorcycle trips instead of sodas or energy drinks.

 Shop at Grocery Stores